Agilatech/zetta-cozir5-linux-driver/README.md

 ```
 var zetta = require('zetta');
 var cozir5 = require('@agilatech/zetta-cozir5-linux-driver');

 zetta()
 .use(cozir5, [options])  // where [options] define operational paramters -- omit to accept defaults
 .listen(<port number>)   // where <port number> is the port on which the zetta server should listen
 ```

 ####OPTIONS
 These options are defined in a file named 'options.json' which may be overridden by program definitions

 ```
 "file":"<serial file device>"
 /dev/ttyS0, /dev/ttyO2, etc...
 Defaults to /dev/ttyS0

 "chronPeriod":<period>
-    period in milliseconds for monitored isochronal data
+Period in milliseconds for monitored isochronal data

 "streamPeriod":<period>
-    period in milliseconds for streaming data
+Period in milliseconds for streaming data.
+A value of 0 disables streaming.
 ```